-This article is not a list of the top 10 water filters 2020 but instead a short guide to find the best water filter for you.
+This article is not a list of the top 10 water filters 2021 but instead a short guide to find the ideal water filter for you.
 Also check out our comparison guides

 How did we selected the water filters for this guide?

 We tested and evaluated over 100 different water filters in the past couple of years.
 Based on this we narrowed it down to a few great candidates.
 Jump straight to the bottom to view the results or keep on reading about the journey.

 Generally public tap water in North America and Europe is considered safe to drink.
 However, this doesn’t mean that it tastes great or that the water that flows out of your faucet is healthy.

 Bottled water is worse than tap water in terms of health as it contains microplastics according to multiple studies.
 In addition to this bottled water may contain the same kind of contaminants as public tap water including PFAS, arsenic and bacteria.
 Finally the production and disposal of water bottles is terrible for the environment.